-We’re going to assume that you took Everything DiSC Workplace although the Management and Sales profiles also present this type of description.
+We’re going to assume that you took Everything DiSC Workplace since that is the most popular of the Everything DiSC profiles.

 The content here is based on where your dot falls in the Everything DiSC circle.
 For example, if you’re an S style, your report will most likely read differently from another person with an S style.

 The first thing we suggest doing is reading the first five pages to learn more about DiSC and to learn about yourself.
 Go through pages 4 and 5 carefully, with a pen or marker in-hand.
 Highlight what you feel proud of, what you might want to include in a cover letter, resume or profile.
 Put a check mark, or highlight in another color, the descriptions you might disagree with or have concerns about.

 You can go over this part of your profile report with a friend to get another perspective on your behaviors and priorities.
 Ask for examples of when your friend or colleague has seen this type of behavior.
 If you work with a coach or mentor, that person will also benefit from your sharing of this information and discussing it.
 Your style doesn’t limit how you choose to behave.
 If you find that some behaviors aren’t working for you in a particular situation, you can work on choosing another.
 What works well in one circumstance might not be the most successful in another.
 You probably flex into behavior more common to other styles with some regularity.

 Look at page 6 and consider how you knowing your priorities can make it easier for you to express them clearly.
 It’s always easier to work with someone who makes their needs and priorities clear.
 That way you can negotiate around them.
 For example if you see that you prioritize collaboration, but your boss or others on your team value accuracy more highly, you can discuss ways to meet both your goals and theirs.